 Books bring so much joy to my life.
 I love reading and reviewing them, I love giving them as gifts, and I love receiving them, especially when they come with a message of thanks.

-One month into the new year, and my pile of unread bedside books is already growing.
+One month into the new year, my pile of unread bedside books is already growing.
 Perhaps I need to go to bed earlier, so I can stop dozing off mid-chapter and read more books in 2020?

 © 2020 Robert Fairhead

-Robert has also enjoyed a one-night stand as a stand-up comic.
+He has also enjoyed a one-night stand as a stand-up comic.